A narrative synthesis of current evidence. What does the current evidence base say about the impact of programmes using the market systems approach?

 This report is the fourth review of Evidence by BEAM.

-Join the authors, and Rachel Shah (Springfield Centre), for a webinar discussing the report on 19th October 2021:
+Watch the webinar, with the authors and Rachel Shah (Springfield Centre), that took place on 19th October 2021:

 What results did the MSD approach deliver?
 A review of the latest evidence